Has Satan been given dominion over the earth?

 Humanity was trapped in this world system of Satan.
 The “present age” is overwhelmed and saturated with evil because sin would seem to have such a strong grip on our lives.
 Satan is called the “prince of this world” and in 2 Corinthians 4:4 Paul says, “The god of this age has blinded the minds of unbelievers to keep them from seeing the light of the gospel of the glory of Christ.”
 Satan is a great blinder, but God causes us to see.
 For those who trust Christ, a liberation has begun to take place.
 Colossians 1:13 makes it clear: “He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son.”
 2 Corinthians 5:17 confirms, “If anyone is in Christ, he is a new creation; the old has passed away, behold, the new has come”.
 The “New” that has come is a new age, with new powers and new ways, which has broken in to deliver us from the “present evil age”.

-Scripture is clear that the Satan is very powerful.
-The metaphor that describes Satan in New Testament is ‘roaring lion’ who goes about seeking to devour someone.
-Lion in the scripture is referred to the image of strength.
+Scripture is clear that Satan is very powerful.
+The metaphor that describes Satan in the New Testament is ‘roaring lion’ who goes about seeking to devour someone.
+Lion in the scripture refers to the image of strength.
 The positive application of it is ‘the lion of Judah’.
-Satan is no match for God, no match for Christ, no match for Holy Spirit, but very powerful than any human being, but limited.
+Satan is no match for God, no match for Christ, no match for the Holy Spirit, but very powerful than any human being, but limited.
 Because, scripture tells us that Satan’s power can be resisted (James 4:7).
 And most importantly, Christians possess a greater power that is not inherent to our humanity, a power that is stronger than Satan (1 John 4:4).

 God is still sovereign.
 God, in His infinite wisdom, has allowed Satan to operate in this world within the boundaries God has set for him.
 When the Bible says Satan has power over the world, we must remember that God has given him domain over unbelievers only.
 Believers are no longer under the rule of Satan (Colossians 1:13).
 Unbelievers, on the other hand, are caught “in the snare of the devil” (2 Timothy 2:26), lie in the “power of the evil one” (1 John 5:19), and are in bondage to Satan (Ephesians 2:2).
 Satan -the god of this world- has tempted mankind to follow his pride instead.
 Satan sets the agenda, the unbelieving world follows, and mankind continues to be deceived.

 We see in Matthew 4:8, a classic example of Satan tempting Jesus to join his rebellion against God.
 Satan was tempting Jesus to be humble before him, to disobey God and to commit sin, so that the whole redemptive history would be over.
-Instead of joining his rebellion, Paul says in Philippians 2:8 that Jesus humbled himself before God and become obedient to the point of death, even death on a cross.
+Instead of joining his rebellion, Paul says in Philippians 2:8 that Jesus humbled himself before God and became obedient to the point of death, even death on a cross.
 When Jesus died on the cross, He rendered Satan powerless, disarmed his powers (Colossians 2:13-15).
 That power of Satan was dealt not just a significant blow but a fatal blow by Christ in his incarnation.

-The New Testament is perfectly clear on that God the Father gives to Jesus all authority in heaven and on earth.
+The New Testament is perfectly clear that God the Father gives to Jesus all authority in heaven and on earth.
 In his ascension, Christ is seated at the right hand of God, where he is crowned as the King of kings and the Lord of lords.
 The one who is in dominion is the Lord Jesus Christ.
 The Lord Jesus Christ reigns over this world right now.
 He is the king of this earth.
 He is the ruler of the whole universe.
-Book of Hebrews talks about the supremacy of Christ.
+The Book of Hebrews talks about the supremacy of Christ.
 It begins with the testimony of Christ as the supreme revelation of God: “God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power…” (Heb.
 1:1).
 Christ is the Creator of the world and the One who upholds it by His power.
 He is the Creator of all things and the Heir of all things.
 He is the very brightness of the glory of God.
 He is the express image of God’s person, the one who bears God’s image supremely.

 Satan’s authority and power are limited and subordinate to the authority that is vested in Christ.
 Satan’s power is restricted, limited, and temporal.
 The power and authority of Satan has been dealt a fatal blow by Christ.
 The Cross, the Incarnation, the Resurrection, and the Ascension tremendously weakened any power or authority that Satan enjoyed, but it didn’t obliterate him.
 That will come soon, when Christ completes his work of redemption with the consummation of his kingdom at His second coming.
 All things will be brought into captivity to him, and every knee will bow to him, including the fallen angels, who will bow in submission to his authority.